Minimal submanifolds and stability in Einstein manifolds: Introduction

 Minimal submanifolds are an intriguing and fundamental concept in differential geometry, characterized by the property that they locally minimize area.
 These submanifolds are critical points for the area functional, meaning their mean curvature vector vanishes at every point.
 The study of minimal submanifolds has profound implications in various fields, including geometric analysis, mathematical physics, and general relativity.
 In the 20th century, the field experienced significant advances.
 Simons' work bridged differential geometry and global analysis, significantly influencing the study of minimal submanifolds.
 This paper investigates minimal submanifolds within specific Einstein spaces, notably the complex projective plane $\mathbb{CP}_2$ endowed with the Fubini-Study metric, the Page space as its blow-up with the Einstein-Hemitian metric.
 Our focus is on calculating the indices and nullities of these submanifolds, providing a deeper understanding of their geometric properties.
 The concept of index, introduced by \cite{simons68}, is defined as the sum of the dimensions of the eigenspaces corresponding to the negative eigenvalues of the Jacobi operator.
 Simons also introduced the notion of nullity, defined as the dimension of the eigenspace corresponding to the zero eigenvalue of the Jacobi operator.
 In his seminal work, Simons computed these quantities for minimal submanifolds in round spheres, establishing the following key result. \begin{thm}\cite{simons68} A totally geodesic sphere $\mbb S^p$ immersed in a round $\mbb S^n$ has

 \end{thm}

 \ni He also proceeds to prove the following lower bounds on the index and nullity of a general minimal submanifold. \begin{thm}\cite{simons68} Let $M$ be a $p$-dimensional, closed, minimal submanifold immersed in $\mbb S^n$.
 Then the following bounds hold. \begin{enumerate} \item The index of $M$ is greater than or equal to $(n-p)$, and the equality holds only when $M$ is $\mbb S^n$. \item The nullity of M is greater than or equal to $(n-p)(p+1)$, and the equality holds only when $M$ is $\mbb S^n$. \end{enumerate} \end{thm} \ni There exist further advancements on the minimal submanifolds of spheres in the late 20th century.
 Among them, building up on the foundations of Simons, Ejiri provided better estimates for the index of minimal $2$-spheres in higher-dimensional spheres. \begin{thm}\cite{ejiri83} Let M be a closed orientable minimal surface of genus zero immersed in $\mbb S^{2n}$ for $n>2$.
-Then the index of $M$ is greater than or equal to $2(n(n+2)-3)$.\end{thm} \ni In this paper, we studied the index and nullity of the Berger sphere on three different Kähler manifolds, which have never been investigated in this aspect before.
-For this purpose, we introduce a theorem on the Jacobi operator of totally geodesic submanifolds in Einstein manifolds. {\bf Theorem \ref{kalafat_theorem}.} {\em Let $f:M\to \bar{M}$ be a totally geodesic immersion of a $p$-manifold into an Einstein $n$-manifold.
-The following are true. \beg{enumerate} \item The Jacobi operator of $M$ is equal to $J=-\Delta_M-(s/n)I+Ric^\perp $. \item If $M$ is a hypersurface or $\bar{M}$ is of constant curvature, then $J=-\Delta_M-(s/n) I$. \end{enumerate} } \ni Then we study the spectrum of the Laplacian on the related Riemannian spaces, and developed an idea to calculate the eigenvalues of the Jacobi operator.
-Along the way we also compute some higher eigenvalues for the Laplacian of the Berger spheres and provide with an algorithm.
-We have made the following observation.
+Then the index of $M$ is greater than or equal to $2(n(n+2)-3)$.\end{thm} \ni In this paper, we study the index and nullity of the Berger sphere on different complex Einstein manifolds, which have never been investigated in this aspect before.
+To achieve this, we introduce a theorem on the Jacobi operator of totally geodesic submanifolds in Einstein manifolds. {\bf Theorem \ref{kalafat_theorem}.} {\em Let $f:M\to \bar{M}$ be a totally geodesic immersion of a $p$-manifold into an Einstein $n$-manifold.
+The following are true. \beg{enumerate} \item The Jacobi operator of $M$ is equal to $J=-\Delta_M-(s/n)I+Ric^\perp $.